 All of Alice’s fish is derived from sustainable sourcing.
 Most of their produce is from the local community and is organic.
 Not to mention their pantry is GMO, canola, and soybean-free.
 If you’re looking for a unique seafood restaurant, which firm ethics, Alice is your wonder.

-If you’re looking for a seafood restaurant with a modern twist, Alice is an excellent choice.
+If you’re looking for the freshest seafood restaurant with a modern twist, Alice is an excellent choice.

 What To Expect